Restore Your Apple Music Library After Subscription Ends

 ios settings music show apple music

-1. Open the Settings app on your iPhone or iPad.
+1. Once signed in, open the Settings app on your iPhone or iPad.

 2. Scroll down and tap Music.

-3. Toggle on "Sync Library" under the LIBRARY section.
+3. Toggle on "Sync Library" under the Library section.

 5. Wait for the syncing process to complete, then check your Apple Music app to see if your library has returned.